rlankhorst/zip-recipes/src/README.md

 = 4.7.2.20 =
 Recipe Picture Gallery is here!

+= 4.8 =
+More nutritional fields.
+Category and Cuisine can now be set.
+Added Divi theme support.

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==